Key Appleton Institute Research Personnel

 Jess completed an Honours degree in Psychology in 2006 and a PhD in Psychology in 2010, both at the Centre for Sleep Research at UniSA, with part of her PhD being completed at the Laboratory of Human Chronobiology at Cornell University in New York.

-After competing her PhD, Jess commenced a fellowship with the Rail CRC investigating fatigue and workload in Australian rail safety workers.
+After completing her PhD, Jess commenced a fellowship with the Rail CRC investigating fatigue and workload in Australian rail safety workers.
 In 2012, she moved to CQUniversity and took up a teaching and research appointment at the Appleton Institute.
 Jess currently work in this position as a Senior Lecturer, lecturing in the area of adult psychopathology and conducting research concerning sleep, fatigue, and mental health.

 Phone: (08) 8378 4511